ctools/ctools/doc/source/users/user_manual/introduction.rst

 Introduction
 ============

-ctools is a software package developed for the scientific analysis of Cherenkov Telescope Array (CTA) data or any other Imaging Air Cherenkov Telescope.
+ctools is a software package developed for the scientific analysis of gamma-ray astronomy data with emphasis on data from the Cherenkov Telescope Array (CTA) data or any other Imaging Air Cherenkov Telescope.

 In this User Manual you will now learn how to use the ctools package.
 If you encounter any problems, please read the :ref:`sec_help` section.